What is multigraph in data structure? Definitions, implementations, and use

 Methods of graph implementation in data structure

-Graphs, regardless we are talking about simple graphs, multi-level graphs or multigraph, can vary with such factors:
+Graphs, regardless of whether we are talking about simple graphs, multi-level graphs or multigraph, can vary with such factors:

 Density refers to the ratio of the number of edges to the number of possible edges in the graph.